irisnet/cosmos-sdk/docs/light/Cosmos-LCD-Test-Report.md

 Here we mainly care about the query APIs of Cosmos-LCD.
 Now Cosmos-LCD doesn't have full functionality.
 So we only test the token query API.
 All query APIs has similar process logic.
 From the perspective of gaia, the only difference is the store name and query key.
 So this API is very representative.

-* Functionality test: Manualy call token query API in swagger-ui.
+* Functionality test: Manually call token query API in swagger-ui.
-* Maximum TPS test: Use tsung to send requests at specific speed for 5 minutes, if no http error returns, then increate the speed, here we increate 20.
+* Maximum TPS test: Use tsung to send requests at specific speed for 5 minutes, if no http error returns, then increase the speed, here the increase step is 20.
 Repeat this process until there is http error returned.
 * Stability test: Use tsung to send requests at 80 percent of maximum speed for a hour.
-If no http error retruns, then the stability is OK.
+If no http error returns, then the stability is OK.

 ## Test Result